tr33m4n/uri-comparator/README.md

 # url-object
 An URL value object to use in your favourite functional err, functions!
+Some inspiration taken from https://developer.mozilla.org/en-US/docs/Web/API/URL/URL

 ## Installing
 ```sh